fonnesbeck/git_tutorial/PITCHME.md

 ## Staging Area

+Note:
-^ To allow for this, Git has a special *staging area* Keeps track of things that have been added to the current **change set** but not yet committed.
+ To allow for this, Git has a special *staging area* Keeps track of things that have been added to the current **change set** but not yet committed.

 ![fit,original](images/git-staging-area.png)

+Note:
-^ think of Git as taking snapshots of changes;
+ think of Git as taking snapshots of changes;
 `git add` specifies *what* will go in a snapshot and `git commit` then *actually takes* the snapshot, and makes a permanent record of it

 ---